mirror/boost/boost/libs/parameter/doc/index.rst

-   The index expression ``args[…]`` always yields a *reference* that is bound either to the actual argument passed by the caller or, if no argument is explicitly specified, to the specified default value.
+   The index expression ``args[…]`` always yields a *reference* that is bound either to the actual argument passed by the caller or, if no argument is passed explicitly, to the specified default value.

 Getting More Realistic